mhemdan/German-B1.1/GITHUB_README.md

 Your site will be published at `https://yourusername.github.io/repository-name/`.

+### Special Characters in URLs

+This repository uses folder names with special characters (e.g., `Lektion#1`).
+Since the `#` character has special meaning in URLs (it denotes a fragment identifier), we've implemented the following solutions:

+1. **URL Encoding**: All links in HTML files use URL-encoded paths (e.g., `Lektion%231` instead of `Lektion#1`)
+2. **Automatic Conversion**: The `convert_md_to_html.py` script automatically handles URL encoding when converting Markdown to HTML

+If you encounter any "File not found" errors when navigating the site, check that the links are properly URL-encoded.

 ## 📝 Contributing

 Contributions to improve these learning materials are welcome!
 Please feel free to submit pull requests or open issues to suggest improvements.